etai4542/molecular-fluorescence-lab/README.md

 ### Part A: Spectral Analysis Framework (`/Part A/beer_lambert_analysis_A.m`)

 #### Inputs & Core Arrays
-The script dynamically processes structured streams of matrix data from `.csv` files organized by fluorophore type and sample concentration.
+The script dynamically processes structured streams of matrix data from `.csv` files organized by fluorophore type subdirectories.
 For each material, the workspace constructs three corresponding vector components:
 * **Concentration Vector ($c$):** The complete series of sample concentrations prepared for observation.
 * **Integration Time Vector ($t_{\text{int}}$):** Tracks the manually adjusted exposure durations utilized during detector collection to prevent photon clipping or underexposure.
 * **Spectral Truncation Guard ($wl_{\text{min}}$):** Defines a strict lower-bound cutoff at $460\text{ nm}$ to filter out scattering residue from the light source and isolate the true emission profiles.